atlas-brown/rt/src/stream/config/README.md

 ## Customizing Configuration

-You can customize the configuration by editing the `config.json` file.
+You can customize the configuration by editing `config.yaml`.
 The configuration includes:

 1. Evaluation settings (timeout, workers, etc.)
 2. File paths (output files, notes)
+3. External tool settings such as `shellcheck_command`, `ltsh_command`, and `ltsh_typedb_path`
-3. Pipeline paths for evaluation
+4. Pipeline paths for evaluation
-4. Logging settings
+5. Logging settings

+For the `ltsh` baseline, `ltsh_typedb_path` defaults to the repository's `ltsh_config/typedb`.
+That file starts from the upstream `michaelsippel/ltsh` `typedb` and adds RT simple types on top while preserving the original `ltsh` entries, so the comparison stays fair.

 The singleton will automatically load this file and merge settings with the defaults.